 2. Direct admission based on an equivalent certificate

 There are select equivalent certificates that grant excellent students admission to most departments without the psychometric test.
 The country-specific information will note whether this stream is offered or not.
 A detailed list of the certificates and the grades required for each major is available on the following link.
+Applicants that do not have the required grade, or that wish to apply to a program that does not offer direct admission, will be able to submit an application according to one of the other admission streams

 3. Admission based on achievements in the Rothberg International School Mechina

 Applicants who do not have equivalent certificates but completed a university Mechina program, may apply on the basis of admission stream 1.
-In addition, those that completed the Rothberg International School Mechina may use their grades in the program to be weighted with their scores on the entrance test.
+In addition, those that completed the Rothberg International School Mechina may use their grades in the program for direct admission or to be weighted with their scores on the entrance test.
 A table with the required Mechina grades and Psychometric Entrance Test scores, as well as a comparable table with SAT scores, can be found on the following link.

 Information about the Mechina Preparatory Program is available here.